By Martin Bouldo

 Peer Reviewed

 As individuals advance in age, they tend to accumulate medical conditions that require a bevy of pharmaceutical treatments to manage.
-As a result, polypharmacy, generally defined as the use of …
+As a result, polypharmacy, generally defined as the …

 By Sarah M. Jackson